dcruzeneil2/stagehand-multiple-browsers/README.md

 # Kernel TypeScript Sample App - Stagehand

-A Stagehand-powered browser automation app that extracts team size information from Y Combinator company pages.
+A Stagehand-powered browser automation app that extracts company information from Y Combinator company pages using multiple browsers.

 ## What it does

-The `teamsize-task` searches for a startup on Y Combinator's company directory and extracts the team size (number of employees).
+The `company-info-task` searches for a startup on Y Combinator's company directory and extracts company information using three separate browser instances:
+- **Browser 1**: Extracts team size (number of employees)
+- **Browser 2**: Extracts company location
+- **Browser 3**: Extracts CEO/founder name

 ## Input